IBM/gWhisper/README.md

 ### Prerequisites

-To be able to build and/or run gWhisper, you need to at least have the following dependencies installed on your system:
+To be able to build and/or run gWhisper, you need to have the following dependencies installed on your system:

+Mandatory:

 - __cmake__
 - A C++ compiler, e.g. __gcc__
 - Either __bash__, __fish__(>=v2.6) or __zsh__ shell

+Optional:

-- __openssl__ (If building the test server)
+- __openssl__ Required if building the test server to generate test certificates.
+To disable building the test server see [Advanced Building](#Advanced Building)

-If you have gRPC installed on your system this will be used to build against, otherwise the gWhisper build system will download, build and statically link gRPC automatically.
+- __gRPC__ If you have gRPC installed on your system this will be used to build against, otherwise the gWhisper build system will download, build and statically link gRPC automatically.